small-tech/comet/README.md

 1. Install Comet from AppCenter.
 2. Launch Comet from the _Applications Menu_.

-When launched from the _Applications Menu_, Comet displays the Welcome Screen and automatically sets itself as your default Git commit message editor.
+When launched from the _Applications Menu_, Comet will ask you if you want to enable it as your Git commit message editor.
+If you choose to do so, it will configure Git on your system for you.
+You can disable (and re-enable) Comet at anytime from the Welcome Screen.

-Comet remembers your previous editor and restores it should you disable it in the future.
+Comet remembers your previous editor and restores it for you automatically if you disable it.

 When Comet is enabled as your default Git commit message editor, it launches automatically whenever you make a Git commit.